 In 1941, Franklin earned his doctorate in history from Harvard University and went on to a lifelong career in teaching.
 Franklin became the first person of color to head a major history department when he was selected to chair the history department at Brooklyn College.
 In 1983, Franklin became the James B. Duke Professor of History and Professor of Legal History at the Duke University Law School where three academic units are now named for him.
 Duke offered to name a center for African American Studies after Franklin, but he politely declined, saying he was a historian of America and the world too.

 Franklin's prolific writing might only be outdone by his dedication to civil rights.
 His work From Slavery to Freedom was first published in 1947 and has sold more than three million copies worldwide.

 In the early 1950s, Franklin served on the NAACP Legal Defense Fund team led by Thurgood Marshall that helped develop the case for Brown v.
 Board of Education, which eventually ended segregation in public schools.
 Franklin also marched with the Rev. Martin Luther King, Jr. in Selma, Alabama.

 In 1995, President Clinton awarded Franklin the nation's highest civilian honor, the Medal of Freedom.
-In 2002, scholar Molefi Kete Asante included Franklin on his list of 100 Greatest African Americans, and in 2004, the State of Oklahoma recognized Franklin as a Cultural Treasure.
+In 2002, scholar Molefi Kete Asante included Franklin on his list of 100 Greatest African Americans, and in 2004, the State of Oklahoma recognized Franklin as an Oklahoma Cultural Treasure.